New effective interactions for hypernuclei in density dependent relativistic mean field model: Acnowledgements

 \section{Acnowledgements}

 Helpful discussions with Johann Haidenbauer, Hoai Le, Andreas Nogga, Xiang-Xiang Sun and Kun Wang are gratefully acknowledged.
-This work has been supported by the National Key R\&D Program of China (Grant No. 2018YFA0404402), the National Natural Science Foundation of China (Grants No. 11525524, No. 12070131001, No. 12047503, and No. 11961141004), the Key Research Program of Frontier Sciences of Chinese Academy of Sciences (Grant No. QYZDB-SSWSYS013), the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB34010000), the Inter-Governmental S\&T Cooperation Project between China and Croatia, and the IAEA Coordinated Research Project ``F41033''.
+We thank Xiang-Xiang Sun for reading the manuscript and valuable suggestions.
+This work has been supported by the National Key R\&D Program of China (Grant No. 2018YFA0404402), the National Natural Science Foundation of China (Grants No. 11525524, No. 12070131001, No. 12047503, and No. 11961141004), the Key Research Program of Frontier Sciences of Chinese Academy of Sciences (Grant No. QYZDB-SSWSYS013) and the Strategic Priority Research Program of Chinese Academy of Sciences (Grants No. XDB34010000 and No. XDPB15).
 The results described in this paper are obtained on the High-performance Computing Cluster of ITP-CAS and the ScGrid of the Supercomputing Center, Computer Network Information Center of Chinese Academy of Sciences.